VilledeMontreal/angular-ui/README.md

 ## 🍿 Documentation

-- Code examples is available [here](https://services.interne.montreal.ca/bao-storybook).
+- Code examples are available [here](https://services.interne.montreal.ca/bao-storybook).
 - The design system documentation is available [here](https://zeroheight.com/575tugn0n/p/139208-ville-de-montral-design-system).
 This explains which components to use depending on the context.

 ## Versionning